kingcu/blog.ridewithgps.com/_posts/2012-04-27-New-Front-Page.markdown

 <img class="postimage" src="/images/post_images/frontpage_6.jpg">

-Overall we are much happier with the sites front page and the overall look and feel the site now has.
+Overall we are much happier with the site's front page and the overall look and feel the site now has.

 If you have any questions about "{{ page.title }}" email us at <a href="mailto:info@ridewithgps.com">info@ridewithgps.com</a>